iljabek/vme64x-core/doc/specifications/user_guide.md

 * Internal component declarations removed.
 * Async inputs registered with gc_sync_register.

-## Generics

-The generics define values for many CR registers, and the clock period (needed to follow the VME timing specifications).
-See generic declarations for details.

-## Ports
+## Internals

-In addition to reset and clock, the ports are used for VME and WB signals, to connect a user defined CSR or CR memory, interrupts from the WB slave, VME irq level and vector.
-See port declaration for details.
+The top module `xvme64x_core` instantiates the sub-modules, and also synchronize the asynchronous VME signals (that need to be) to avoid metastability problems.
+This module also handles the `g_USER_CSR_EXT` generic.

-## VITAL-1 rules
+## VME64 VITA-1 rules compliance

 Note: Master/D64/A64 means N/A as the rule doesn't concern this core.